finbox-in/finbox-in.github.io/docs/device-connect/flutter.md

 ## Forget User

-In case the user choose to be forgotten, use the method `forgetUser`.
-This will delete the user details in our system.
+If a user requests to be forgotten, use the `forgetUser` method.
+This will delete all user details from our system, ensuring this meets digital guidelines for right to be forgotten.

 ```dart
 FinBoxDcPlugin.forgetUser();